amabdulr/CNWG/ReviewYourChunks.md

   Begin with a title (formatted according to the Title Rules) followed by the information type in bold.

   ## {{Title (following Process Title Rules)}} (Process)
+  **Short Description:**  Create a 1–2 sentence short description (20–50 words) for the process provided.
+Start with “This process shows..."
 - **Content Structure:**
   Present the body in the following order:
   1. **Summary:**